 7. Discuss your daily routine with your family or household

-Clarity ensures relaxation when everyone in the house knows that you’re at home, but in the office, and that you need space to focus.
+Clarity ensures relaxation when everyone in the house knows that even though you’re at home, if you’re in your office space then you need space to focus.

 8. Lastly, for parents who have to take care of their children’s lessons AND do home office…